-A full survey of asbestos risk within the school building was completed in June 2018.
-A copy is available from the Premises Office or the School Business Manager.
+A full survey of asbestos risk within the school building will be completed annually.
+A copy is available from the Facilities Manager.
 It is forbidden to drill into, dismantle or open up any of the fabric, structure or fixtures of the building without referring first to this survey.

-Persons carrying out maintenance or building work, including the Premises Officer and contractors working on site, should not expose themselves or others to risk from asbestos.
+Persons carrying out maintenance or building work, including the Premises Team and contractors working on site, should not expose themselves or others to risk from asbestos.
 The survey gives clear information about how to find, investigate, respond to and safely remove from site materials containing asbestos.
 Further information and guidance must be sought from the Health and safety section of Lewisham Children and Young People Directorate.
 There is a "Management of Asbestos' section in the Lewisham C&YPS Health and Safety Manual.

 No member of staff or other adult should attempt to put nails or screws in walls.
-If a fixing is required please consult the Premises Officer or the Premises Assistant.
+If a fixing is required please consult the Premises Team.

-The Premises Officer has pictures and diagrams of the location of any asbestos on the school site.
-Any works taking place on site will be overseen by the Premises Officer who will identify the sites containing asbestos before the works commence.
+The Premises Team have pictures and diagrams of the location of any asbestos on the school site.
+Any works taking place on site will be overseen by the Premises Team who will identify the sites containing asbestos before the works commence.